 Something that strikes me, as I watch this, as a ‘resonant’ truth about the failings of humanity, is how Christians worldwide fail to have true faith in their supposed God’s ability to dispense justice.
 One might follow a similar line further, expanding the ‘fate’ thread to take in both religious and secular views, and argue that eco-terrorists ought, likewise, to have a little more faith, and just let modern industrial society destroy itself.

 But there’s the rub.
-Ted, like ask many of us, frankly, wants his heaven right now.
+Ted, like so many of us, frankly, wants his heaven right now.
 And under the reigning dispensation that ain’t happening.
-So, as he says early on in the film, it becomes, more than a righteous crusade^ to improve the world, merely a matter of revenge.
+So, as he says early on in the film, it becomes, rather than a righteous crusade^ to improve the world, merely a matter of revenge.
 And, as he also says, he feels empowered by his acts of revenge.

 I think Ted K is a very well done movie.
-I found it fascinating, and compelling, rather like Kaczynski.
+I found it fascinating, and compelling, rather like Kaczynski himself.
 It raises many questions, whilst maybe answering just a few.
 And it dramatises an interior mental world very well.
-There are some bizarre moments – is ‘Becky’ real?* – which, odd as they were, feel appropriate.
+There are some bizarre moments – is ‘Becky’ real?* – which, odd as they are, feel appropriate.

 All told?
 Really very good.
 Well worth watching.